Target: Remain above chemical industry annual benchmark for employee engagement.

-By encouraging continuous dialogue with our employees, we gain a better understanding of their expectations.
-Birla Carbon conducts an employee engagement survey at management level, known as the Vibes survey, every two years.
-This direct feedback tool helps us develop and execute action plans in specific areas, which are tracked at a local, regional and global level.
+By encouraging continuous dialogue with our employees, we gain a better understanding of their expectations and track our progress with regards to employee engagement.
+The Vibes survey is conducted at management level by an external provider every two years.
+It provides valuable feedback which helps us develop and execute action plans in specific areas that are tracked at a local, regional and global level.

-We conducted our latest Vibes survey in FY2017, with a 98% response rate.
+We conducted our most recent Vibes survey in FY2017, with a 98% response rate.
 The survey shows that we are now reaching the industry benchmark for employee engagement.
-We performed highly in the areas of customer centricity, in alignment and in openness to new ideas.
+We performed highly in the areas of Customer Centricity, in alignment and in openness to new ideas.
 Our people are proud to be a member of the Aditya Birla Group, which they consider a great brand to work for, and believe that their work is connected to our overall business goals.
 Most of our people also believe that Birla Carbon is socially and environmentally responsible.

 In terms of areas for further improvement, we could still do more to attract the best talent, offer varied career opportunities and provide a vibrant, energetic and diverse workplace for young people.

-The results have been distilled into action plans in each region; we will track our progress in these plans through scorecards over FY2018.
+The results have been distilled into action plans in each region and we continued to track progress through scorecards during FY2018.

-We also conduct a Team Vibes survey in alternative years to the main Vibes exercise.
-Team Vibes is a feedback mechanism through which those managers with five or more dependent employees can provide actionable insights into what prevents employees from performing at their best.
+Our Team Vibes survey takes place in alternative years to the main Vibes survey.
+Team Vibes is a feedback mechanism through which managers with five or more dependent employees can gain actionable insights into what prevents employees from performing at their best.

-We want our employees to feel that ours is a positive working environment.
+We want our employees to feel that we have a positive working environment.
 Their wellbeing, and our care for it, is an integral part of our relationship with our people.
 We continually look for ways in which we can help them to lead healthy lifestyles.

 Supporting diversity in the workplace

-With operations in 12 countries, Birla Carbon has a diverse workforce with varied cultural backgrounds and skills.
-We are strongly committed to diversity and equality; all employees should be able to progress based on their merits and abilities and we aim to ensure that our leadership is representative of the local workforce.
-It is important to us that we hire local talent regardless of ethnicity, sexuality or social background, and that we ensure that skills are transferred equally throughout our operations.
-We comply with all relevant employment legislation in the countries where we operate.
+With operations in 12 countries, our diverse workforce includes many different cultural backgrounds and skills.
+We are strongly committed to diversity and equality, believing that all employees should be able to progress based on their merits and abilities.
+We aim to ensure that our leadership is representative of the local workforce, that we hire local talent regardless of ethnicity, sexuality or social background, and that skills are transferred equally throughout our operations.
+We comply with all relevant employment legislation in the countries where we operate, as a minimum.